 - The Moon’s structure is similar to that of the Earth’s with a crust followed by a mantle, an outer core, and a solid iron inner core.

 - The Moon is locked tidally to Earth, and hence, we can only see one side of its surface from the Earth.
-It causes tides and can also cause other climatic changes on Earth.
+It causes tides and can also cause other weather or climatic changes on Earth.

 - Around 300 million years ago, the Earth had only one gigantic supercontinent called ‘Pangaea.’
 The entire remaining water body was known as ‘Panthalassa.’